 Land of the long white Cloud

-Undertaking study abroad in New Zealand is an amazing experience, since a year at a high school in New Zealand offers you a lot.
+Undertaking study abroad in New Zealand is an amazing experience, as a year at a high school in New Zealand offers you so much.
 Immersed in nature’s wonderland – from lush meadows and vineyards, rainforests and sub-tropical beaches, to the magnificent fjords, glaciers and snow-capped mountains – New Zealand has it all.
 When the Maori people arrived many thousands of years ago, they called this place the “land of the long white cloud”.

 What is less well known is the warmth and hospitality of New Zealand’s people.
 Maybe it is due to living in a small country with a proud multicultural history that makes “Kiwis” some of the friendliest people in the world.
 As a study abroad student, you will be very welcome in New Zealand and be made to feel at home.